-In my Early RC flying career I flew larger 450+ sized multirotors, where power, space and lift were virtually limitless.
+In my early RC flying career I flew larger 450+ sized multirotors, where power, space and lift were virtually limitless.
 But with these newer, smaller racing mini quad every gram shaved pays off in flight performance.
-Not to mention I could be flying with multiple pilots at the same time so power and channels are also a big consideration.
+Not to mention I could be flying with multiple pilots at the same time, so the quality and performance of your video transmitter can affect yourself as well as others.

 Index of Content